Disclosure Foundation

 Mission

-Our mission is built on three pillars—policy research, legal support, and public education—each strengthening the foundation for transparency and responsible disclosure.
+Our mission is built on three pillars: policy, law, and public education.
+Each strengthens the foundation for transparency and responsible disclosure.

 Policy briefing and collaboration